plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 // ...
 ```

-### Modern compilers *generally* ship with built-in binary security
+### Modern computers and binary security

-As far as I am aware, most modern compilers and CPUs will bundle security settings (`RELRO`, `NX` bits, Stack canaries, `PIE`) into ELF binaries as a way to 'harden', or make common vulnerabilities
+Most modern compilers and CPUs will compile security settings into a binary - e.g, relocation read-only (`RELRO`), never-execute (`NX`) bits, address space layout randomization (`ASLR`), stack canaries, position-independent executable (`PIE`) - into ELF binaries as a way to 'harden' them, with the general goal
-harder to exploit.
-This would likely have been **specifically** disabled on 0x0539's end, given the purposes of the challenge.
+of making common/simple vulnerabilities harder to exploit.
+This would likely have been **specifically** disabled by this challenge's creator given its goal.

-For example, here we compile and run the above `C` program with default `gcc` settings, and we are not only notified of the potential security issues around `gets()`, but various protections
+For example, here we compile and run the example `C` program with a basic `gcc` command.
+This means it compiles with default settings, and not only are we notified of the potential danger around the `gets()` function, but a range of protections
-are compiled into our binary by default; for example, note that we trigger a `SIGIOT` when we try to exploit this program using format specifiers in the same way:
+are compiled into our binary by default (see the `pwn checksec` output).
+As an example, note that we trigger the compiler's stack canary when we try to exploit this program using format specifiers in a similar way, causing it to send a `SIGIOT` signal to the process,
+killing execution:

 ```bash
 $ gcc fstring_bug.c